While you COULD duct tape a heart monitor to your chest, I’m going to take a wild guess and say that most doctors wouldn’t recommend it.

 What Are Adhesive Patches For?

-Adhesive patches for skin can hold monitoring devices or administer medicine transdermally.
+Adhesive patches for the skin are primarily used to stabilize and attach medical devices, administer medication transdermally, or treat wounds.
 They’re meant to conform to the body's shape and cling on as long as necessary without causing damage upon removal.

 WEARABLE MONITORING PATCHES